asbiqalalawi/map-app/README.md

 - **Pin Places:** Users can drop pins on the map to mark specific places of interest.
 - **View Place Details:** Users can tap on a pin to view detailed information about the place, including a description and additional details.
+- **Dark Mode:** Users can enable a dark mode feature to enhance readability in low-light environments.

 ## Screenshots